ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.99.10:
-        *   Tempo events can be dragged in data pane.
+        *   Multiple tempo events can be drawn in a line in the data pane.
+            They can be dragged up and down in the data pane.
-        *   Improved modification detection in data pane.
+        *   Improved modification detection in the data pane.
-        *   Tweaked time display to work better with high PPQN.
+        *   Tweaked the main time display to work better with high PPQN.
     *   Version 0.99.9:
         *   Added an "Input Bus Routing" feature, where each pattern can be set to receive events from a given input buss.
 Selectable from